 St. George's Day, April 25 (Newfoundland and Labrador)

-Whether they originate in an act of Parliament, religious custom or just social tradition, there are a lot of special days on the Canadian calendar.
+Whether they originate from an act of Parliament, religious custom or just social tradition, there are a lot of special days on the Canadian calendar.

-That said, the federal government does officially define seven other days as “holidays” — New Year’s Day, Good Friday, Easter, Christmas, Labour Day, Remembrance Day, and Thanksgiving — in recognition of the fact that these days are public holidays in most provinces.
-There are also a vast array of unofficial holidays celebrated across Canada.
-No one gets these days off work, but they’re still times of great celebration.
+That said, the federal government does officially define 10 other days as “holidays” — Christmas, New Year’s Day, Good Friday, Easter, Labour Day, the Queen’s birthday, Canada Day, Thanksgiving, Remembrance Day, and Truth and Reconciliation Day — in recognition of the fact that these days are public holidays in most provinces.
+Most Canadian laws, businesses, and social traditions operate on the assumption that the majority of citizens will not be working on these days.

 Christmas is by far the biggest holiday on the Canadian calendar.
-Officially, it’s the nominal observance of the birth of the Christian savior Jesus Christ, though as is the case in most western countries, Canadian Christmas has steadily evolved into a largely secular celebration centered mostly around family gift-giving.
-Things are getting so secular, in fact, that even the religious name “Christmas” is now often swapped out in favour of generic terms like “holiday” or “the holidays.”
+Officially, it’s a religious celebration commemorating the birth of the Christian savior Jesus Christ, though as is the case in most western countries, Canadian Christmas has steadily evolved into a largely secular event centered around family gift-giving.
+Things are getting so secular, in fact, that even the name “Christmas” is now often swapped out in favour of generic terms like “holiday” or “the holidays.”

-Canada does not have a lot of unique Christmas traditions.
-In the month-long lead-up to the big day, most Canadians decorate special Christmas trees in their living room and attend Christmas parties with friends, family, and co-workers.
-The night before Christmas, Christmas Eve, is usually a quiet evening spent with family, while on Christmas Day family members will exchange wrapped gifts with one another and dine on a lavish Christmas dinner.
-A lot of families have evolved their own private Christmas customs as well, meaning it can be a bit of a challenge to get too specific about “how Canadians celebrate Christmas.”
+Canada does not have a lot of “uniquely Canadian” Christmas traditions, and most Canadians follow standard American and British customs.
+In the month-long lead-up to the big day, most Canadians decorate their homes with traditional decorations, the centerpiece being a Christmas tree in the family living room.
+There may be Christmas parties with friends, family, or co-workers, as well as some traditional activities like baking special Christmas cookies, or watching Christmas-themed television shows or movies.
+The night before Christmas, Christmas Eve, is usually a quiet evening spent with family, while on Christmas Day family members will exchange wrapped gifts with one another and dine on a lavish Christmas dinner, which is usually quite similar to a traditional Thanksgiving dinner (see below).
+In general, most Canadian Christmas activities are primarily geared towards young children, who receive the most Christmas presents (usually expensive toys) as well.

-The Canadian version of Santa Claus, the mythical Christmas character who gives gifts to good little boys and girls, is mostly identical to the American version, complete with reindeer, elves and a jolly-faced wife.
+The Canadian version of Santa Claus, the mythical Christmas character who children are taught to believe puts their presents under the Christmas tree while they sleep on Christmas eve, is mostly identical to the American version, complete with a sleigh pulled by flying reindeer, toy-making elves and a friendly cookie-baking wife.
 Since Canada claims to own the North Pole, the supposed home of Santa’s magical workshop, Canadian children are taught that Santa lives in Canada, and the Canadian post office promotes this idea by pushing a “write to Santa” program that gives him a Canadian address and postal code.
-If you write to him, he’ll write back!
+For those looking to meet Santa in person, most large Canadian shopping malls feature an actor playing Santa Claus that children can get photographed with during specific hours.

 While the lead-up to Christmas is undoubtedly the busiest shopping season of the Canadian year, the day after Christmas is a close second.
 Called Boxing Day for unclear historical reasons, the holiday is now entirely known as a crazed spectacle of materialistic excess.
 The second Christmas ends, stores across Canada dramatically slash their prices and offer all manner of deals in a thinly-veiled effort to unload much of their unsold, overflow holiday merchandise.
 Malls and electronics stores tend to be sites of particular madness, and it’s not uncommon to see deal-hungry Canadians literally camp out in parking lots on the night of December 25 just to be first in line when the shops open.

 The last major milestone of the December holiday season, New Year’s Eve is a chance for Canadians to drink and party one final night before the year changes over.
 A decidedly adult holiday, New Year’s parties traditionally run until midnight or later, and usually feature fancy clothes, hors d’oeuvres and copious amounts of champagne.
-When midnight approaches, everyone loudly counts down the final few seconds, then kisses their romantic partner (should they be nearby).
+When midnight approaches, everyone loudly counts down the final few seconds, then kisses their romantic partner — or in some cases, just a person of the opposite sex who happens to be close by.

 New Year’s Day begins the first second after midnight, but has no real customs or celebrations associated with it.
 Some may enjoy a leisurely breakfast or brunch with friends or family while others may simply savor a day to relax after so much late-night partying the night before.